sgbaird/OPTIMEO/README.md

 git clone https://github.com/colinbousige/OPTIMEO.git
 cd OPTIMEO
-pip install . # to install OPTIMEO as a package
+pip install . # to install OPTIMEO as a package chmod +x bin/optimeo ln -s $(pwd)/bin/optimeo /usr/local/bin/optimeo # or any folder in your PATH
 ```

 So now, you just have to run `optimeo` in your terminal to run the app.